 Collaboration on a Global Scale

-General Sue and Peter Solymosi 2 Jun
+General 2 Jun

 I have been sitting on this blog for a while now, waiting for the right moment to launch, waiting to be moved into action by some external force.
 In other words,